-If you can’t find the exact clip you need with stock footage, you might need to film it yourself.
-With today’s post, we’re heading back to Video Production 101 for a review on the seven most basic cinematography movements.
-These fundamental techniques can inspire a countless number of combinations that will add depth and visual interest to your next project.
+If you can’t find the exact clip you need for your video with stock footage, you might need to film it yourself.
+In this post, we’re heading back to Video Production 101 to review the seven most basic cinematography movements.
+These fundamental camera techniques can inspire a countless number of combinations that will add depth and visual interest to your next video project.

 Without a doubt, zooming is the most used (and therefore, most overused) camera movement there is.
 It is often used as a clutch when the videographer is not sure what else to do to add interest to a shot.
 If you are going to use zoom, try to use it creatively.
 Zoom in or out from an unexpected, yet important, object or person in your shot.
 Use a quick zoom to add energy to a fast-paced piece.
 Don’t get stuck with your zoom as your default move!

 Panning is when you move your camera horizontally; either left to right or right to left, while its base is fixated on a certain point.
 You are not moving the position of the camera itself, just the direction it faces.
 These types of shots are great for establishing a sense of location within your story.

 Tilting is when you move the camera vertically, up to down or down to up, while its base is fixated to a certain point.
 Again, like panning, this move typically involves the use of a tripod where the camera is stationary but you move the angle it points to.
 These shots are popular when introducing a character, especially one of grandeur, in a movie.

 A dolly is when you move the entire camera forwards and backwards, typically on some sort of track or motorized vehicle.
 This type of movement can create beautiful, flowing effects when done correctly.
 If you want to attempt a dolly, make sure your track is stable and will allow for fluid movement.